A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Methodology

 whereas the isotropic in-plane CLE displacement for Mode I crack is given by

-The anisotropic Mode I case will be considered in Section~\ref{sec:num_real}, where we also allow out-of-plane relaxation as well as in-plane.
-The superscript on $U_{\rm CLE}$ distinguishing different crack modes is dropped whenever a distinction is not needed.
-The displacement fields we consider are in fact of the form $\{K\,U_{\rm CLE}(i)\}$, where $K \in \mathbb{R}$ is the stress intensity factor.
+{\cb In the 3D study conducted in Section~\ref{sec:num_real}, the in-plane anisotropic Mode I CLE solution will be used, however the model considered will allow a full 3D relaxation of Region 1.} The superscript in ${\cb\bm{U}}_{\rm CLE}$ distinguishing different crack modes is dropped whenever a distinction is not needed.
+The displacement fields we consider are in fact of the form $\{K\,{\cb\bm{U}}_{\rm CLE}(i)\}$, where $K \in \mathbb{R}$ is the stress intensity factor.

 A suitable way of encoding this far-field behaviour is to consider configurations $\{\bm{x}(i)\}$ in the form